stechstudio/laravel-ssh-tunnel/README.md

 However, there is minimal performance impact because the tunnel will get reused.
 You only have to bear the connection costs when the tunnel has been disconnected for some reason.

-Then you can just configure your service, we will demonstrate a database connection.
+Then you can just configure your service, which we will demonstrate using a database connection.
+Add this under `'connections'` in your `config/database.php` file

 ```php
 'mysql_tunnel' => [